jg-digital-media/jgdm_jobs_pathway/readme.md

 + `TODO: ` - **Future UX Feature:** Tooltip, showing the job title and ID applied for above that row's (Open) button
 + `TODO: ` - **Future UX Feature:** Login check that an email address is not linked to the users account
 + `TODO: ` - **Bug:** Emoji styles have no effect - `img.emoji` in `in--work--tick`
++ `TODO: ` - **Bug:** Adding a Job Title field does not have its own custom field.
+That's a potential oversight.
+Job Title becomes part of a CPT instance - e.g. "Web Designer at PixelForge Digital."
++

 [Back to Top](#sections)